What’s up With That Uranium Mine Near the Grand Canyon?

 The risk of contamination at Canyon Mine poses a danger to wildlife and concerns hunters and anglers.
 That’s why groups like the Arizona Wildlife Federation and Trout Unlimited support a permanent ban on uranium mining on public lands around the Grand Canyon.

 Birds have been photographed drinking from the evaporation pond, where contaminated water from the mine shaft is pumped.
-The pond isn't covered and is often the only available surface water for miles, making it attractive to thirsty animals.
+The pond isn’t covered.
+And it’s often the only available surface water for miles, making it attractive to thirsty animals.
 This summer, Grand Canyon Trust staff observed large burrows and animal prints around the bottom of the chainlink fence, as well as tufts of fur that had caught on the fence, where animals appeared to have tunneled under, likely to get to water.

 A 2018 protest walk to Canyon Mine during the 2018 Red Butte Gathering.
+AMY S. MARTINA 2018 protest walk to Canyon Mine during the 2018 Red Butte Gathering.
 AMY S. MARTIN

 The state agency charged with protecting Arizona’s clean water and clean air could be doing more to protect people, wildlife, water, and the environment from Canyon Mine.
 In the short term, the Arizona Department of Environmental Quality could require that the mine obtain a more stringent individual aquifer protection permit, rather than letting the mine owner squeak by with a more lenient general aquifer protection permit that we believe it’s not qualified to have.
 The state is currently deliberating over what kind of permit to require.
 The state could also require that the mine owner install a system of deep monitoring wells to keep tabs on any contamination that might be detected in the groundwater beneath the mine.